API-Skeletons/doctrine-orm-graphql/docs/driver.rst

 --------------------

 This is a short cut to using connection(), pagination(), resolve(), and filter().
-There are two parameters:
+There are three parameters:

 1. Doctrine entity class name, required,
+2. entityDefinitionEvent name, optional.
-2. queryBuilderEvent name, optional.
+3. queryBuilderEvent name, optional.

   .. code-block:: php